Saint-Denis-des-Puits

 Saint-Denis-des-Puits ([sɛ̃ dəni də pɥi]) is a commune in the Eure-et-Loir department and Centre-Val de Loire region of north-central France.
 It lies 24 km west-south-west of Chartres and around 100 km from Paris.

+Geography

+The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.